PlasticDigits/ustr-cmm/PROPOSAL.md

 ### Current Asset Position

-The protocol begins with approximately **16.7 million USTC** already deposited via the preregistration smart contract on TerraClassic ([cmm-ustc-preregister](https://github.com/PlasticDigits/cmm-ustc-preregister), [smart contract source](https://github.com/PlasticDigits/cmm-ustc-preregister/tree/main/smartcontracts-terraclassic)).
+The protocol begins with a **substantial amount of USTC** already deposited via the preregistration smart contract on TerraClassic ([cmm-ustc-preregister](https://github.com/PlasticDigits/cmm-ustc-preregister), [smart contract source](https://github.com/PlasticDigits/cmm-ustc-preregister/tree/main/smartcontracts-terraclassic)).
+The preregistration contract remains open and users are continuing to deposit, so the final amount will be determined at the time of migration.
 These preregistration depositors will receive **1 USTR for each 1 USTC** they contributed at the 1:1 ratio.

 The preregistration contract (currently live on mainnet) allows the admin to transfer the deposited USTC to a designated receiver address after a 7-day timelock.
 The admin will set the treasury contract address as the receiver, wait 7 days, then execute the transfer as a standard CW20 transfer.